• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 it left him on the ground, eyes blinking slowly, blearily, as his vision did it's very best to reassert itself and he found herself pressed against something surprisingly soft but unyielding, like steel encased by a pillow.

 "That… Was AWESOME!
 We should do it again!"
-Came a voice that he had heard mere moments ago, when she could still feel his legs.
+Came a voice that he had heard mere moments ago, when he could still feel his legs.

 And then his eyes snapped open, and for the fourth time today Dyllaine was looking at someone square in the eyes.
 Teal eyes glimmered, staring straight into his soul with an excitement that was infectious.

-But unlike the other three times- he was completely straddling the other partner of this ocular stand-off.
+But unlike the other three times- he was in a heap over the other partner of this ocular stand-off.
 He blinked a few times, before his slightly pale face gained a small tinge of red, and his smile became a little nervous.

-Nora Valkyrie was grinning like she had just been told it was an all-expense paid holiday.
+Nora Valkyrie grinned like she had just been told it was an all-expense paid holiday.
 But from the way she acted when faced with terminal velocity- maybe it was?

 "My apologies for dropping in!"
 He exclaimed, a mask for the feeling of sheer relief that his gambit paid off, and he flopped back onto the floor.
 The remnants of his anxiety ebbing away with the euphoria of the fact that he WAS ALIVE!
 And uh…